-Q. What is SAP and how did it come about?
+Q. What is SAS and how did it come about?

-A. SAP is the standard for Satisfactory Academic Progress, something UTB/TSC has had for many years.
+A. SAS is the standard for Satisfactory Academic Standing, something UTB has had for many years.
 Several years ago, the Academic Standards and Student Records Committee, composed of faculty, administrators and staff, became aware that some students were doing poorly from semester to semester but were continuing to sign up for classes and continuing to accrue a very low grade point average (GPA).
 In addition, many of these students were borrowing money to finance their low performance and were getting deeper into debt.
 Most of these students have gotten discouraged and then dropped out altogether, never completing the program they had been pursuing.
 So the committee made recommendations on enforcing a standard 2.0 GPA for good standing in all course work and moving students into a probationary status when their GPA first drops below this standard.
-Because of the state government’s growing concern about students’ completion rates, we have also added a completion rate standard of 70 percent of hours attempted to encourage students to complete the courses they sign up for and progress more rapidly toward graduation.

-Q. How is the revised SAP different from years past?
+Q. How is the revised SAS different from years past?

-Q. What happens if a student fails to meet the SAP requirements?
+Q. What happens if a student fails to meet the SAS requirements?

-A. If at the end of a semester a student's cumulative GPA falls below 2.0 and/or a student's cumulative completion rate falls below 70 percent, the student is placed on probation.
-While on probation, the student is limited to 12 hours of course work and must meet appropriate intervention requirements.
-Students who earn at least a 2.0 GPA and 70 percent completion for the course work that semester can continue on probation or return to good standing if their cumulative GPA is 2.0 and their cumulative completion rate is 70 percent.
-Students who earn below a 2.0 GPA and 70 percent completion that semester are suspended and must wait until the end of the next long semester to return.
+A. If at the end of a semester a student's cumulative GPA falls below 2.0, the student is placed on probation.
+While on probation, the student must meet appropriate intervention requirements.
+Students who earn at least a 2.0 GPA for the course work that semester can continue on probation or return to good standing if their cumulative GPA is 2.0.
+Students who earn below a 2.0 GPA that semester are suspended and must wait until the end of the next long semester to return.

-Q. What measures is the university taking to help students achieve SAP?
+Q. What measures is the university taking to help students achieve SAS?